jadenngo13/HospitalManager/README.md

 ## Overview

-  - A database management project that implements a dynamically connected database
+  - A database management project that implements a fully connected database

   - Uses SQLite to store database